mmartinezluis/hotel-booking/README.md

 * Users can search for hotel reservations by a given city, check-in date, checkout-date, and number of guests in real-time.
 * Users can verify the availability of a given hotel reservation in real-time.
 * Users can book a reservation (feature managed by ActiveRecord; reservations are valid at time of booking but booking is not real).
-* Users can browser their visited countries, cities, and hotels.
+* Users can browse their visited cities and hotels.
 * Users can create a new review for past hotel reservations.
-* Users can edit or delete their reviews.
+* Users can edit their reviews.
-* Admin users can start a hotel search with a pre-existing or newly created user already loaded in the database for a fast hotel booking process for the user.
-* Admin users can create a new user right before booking a reservation.

 Hotel Booking is under development, and it currenlty supports the following functionalities:
 * Users can find hotel reservations by a given city in real-time.